legumeinfo/website-ui-specs/legend-component/README.md

 </details>

 ## Objective
-The purpose of this component is to provide a legend that associated named entities (e.g. species) with symbols (e.g. colored Xs or squares).
+The purpose of this component is to provide a legend that associated named entities (e.g. species) with symbols (e.g. colored dots or squares).
 It is presumed that this component will be paired with others on a webpage.
 Current applications would be the phylotree viewer and the Genome Context Viewer.